abpframework/abp/docs/en/Community-Articles/2022-11-28-EF-Core-Entity-Dependency-Injection/POST.md

 }
 ````

-Here, you may think that it is not necessary to set the `ServiceProvider` here, because we haven't used the `ChangeCodeAsync` method.
-You are definitely right; It is not needed in this example, because it is clear to see there is no action between the entity creation and saving it to the database.
-However, if you call a method of the entity, or pass it to another service before inserting into the database, you may not know if the `ServiceProvider` will be needed before saving it.
+Here, you may think that it is not necessary to set the `ServiceProvider`, because we haven't used the `ChangeCodeAsync` method.
+You are definitely right; It is not needed in this example, because it is clear to see the entity object is not used between the entity creation and saving it to the database.
+However, if you call a method of the entity, or pass it to another service before inserting into the database, you may not know if the `ServiceProvider` will be needed.
 So, you should carefully use it.

 Basically, I've introduced the problem and the solution.
 In the next section, I will explain some limitations of that design and some of my other thoughts.

-## Discussions & Alternatives
+## Discussions

+In this section, I will first discuss a slightly different way of obtaining services.
+Then I will explain limitations and problems of injecting services into entities.

 ### Why injected a service provider, but not the services?